impact-hiv/NepidemiX/doc/tutorial.rst

 Running our first simulation
 ============================

-While the nepidemix module can be loaded in an interactive python shell (like all other python) module it was primarlily designed to be accessed by applications.
+While the nepidemix module can be loaded in an interactive python shell (like all other python) module it was primarily designed to be accessed by applications.
 To use it interactively would mean that we need to manually load and create an appropriate configuration every time.
-This is cubersome, and better scripted.
+This is cumbersome, and better scripted.
 We will use the python program **nepidemix_runsimulation** for this.
 In its simplest form the script require one argument: a configuration file.
 The next step is to write this file.

 Configuring an SIS simulation